-I started playing the violin when I was nine years old and joined an orchestra at eleven.
+Born in a leap year to a Swedish air hostess mother from Västmanland and a scientist father from “Kraftwerk” city with a Polish surname, who is currently designing bricks for a future moon station, I started playing the violin when I was nine years old (because Bach is cool!) and joined an orchestra at eleven.
 We played concerts in Sweden, Russia, Lithuania, Spain and Germany.
 I became leader of the orchestra at 18 and remained in that position until the day our conductor retired and the orchestra seized to exist.
 During my Uni years I focused on busking, jam sessions and Jazz violin.
 I adore Rusanda Panfili (for her passion), Johan Veron (for his tone) and most of all Patricia Kopatchinskaja (for her spirit and sensuality).

-This year I am going to host Europe’s biggest Progressive Rock festival “Night Of The Prog” for the fourth time.
+I have compéred Europe’s largest Progressive Rock festival “Night Of The Prog” for the fourth time this year.
 During these past years in the Prog Circus I hung out with Steven Wilson in his dressing room, discussed electric violins with King Crimson legend David Cross over lunch and eventually on Skype, I watched Carl Palmer refusing to have a roadie and setting up his transparent drum kit on his own, Van der Graaf Generator’s David Jackson shared album title stories with us (Pawn Hearts = Horn Parts) and he seems to be actively following our musical journey online.
 I received compliments on my extravagant style and long blonde dreadlocks from Steve Hackett and the coolest person with a kilt, Nick Beggs, and fell deeply and unconditionally in love with a caring, altruistic, loving, creative and passionate guitarist in Anekdoten when they were playing “my” festival.